 Pestello earned his bachelor’s degree at John Carroll University and completed his graduate work in sociology at the University of Akron.

 Dr. Pestello has a cabinet comprised of senior administrators who report directly to him and who advise him on important University matters.
 Members of the cabinet also work closely with trustees, deans and other vice presidents to advance SLU’s strategic priorities.
 Members are:

-The President’s Coordinating Council (PCC) is responsible for reviewing and approving all University policies and providing input on other important University matters.
-The group is comprised of senior administrators and the leaders of the Faculty Senate, Staff Advisory Committee and Student Government Association.
+The University Leadership Council (ULC) is responsible for reviewing and approving all University policies and providing input on other important University matters.
+The group is comprised of senior administrators, academic deans, and the leaders of the Faculty Senate, Staff Advisory Committee and Student Government Association.

 The President’s Advisory Council (PAC) is a 100-member body that is charged with representing the interests of faculty, staff and students in major University decisions.
 The group is comprised of all vice presidents and deans, the executive leadership of the Faculty Senate and Student Government Association, the chairs of the college and school faculty councils, and a number of staff and administrative leaders.